patmode91/bama-ai-nexus/docs/README.md

 ## Setup and Installation

 ### Prerequisites
-- Node.js 18+ and npm
+- Node.js 18+ and yarn
 - Git
 - Supabase account (for backend)
 - Google AI API key (for AI features)